oracle-cne/ock-forge/README.md

 ock-forge is a tool that builds bootable media for Oracle Container Host for Kubernetes based on a treefile-based configuration.
-It supports generating virtual machine images via the qcow2 format, raw disk images, or writing directoy to an existing block device.
+It supports generating virtual machine images via the qcow2 format, raw disk images, or writing directory to an existing block device.

 # Requirements

 ## Operating System

 This project is intended to build on Oracle Linux 9.
-It is likely that you will find success with any other Linux distrubtion as well.
+It is likely that you will find success with any other Linux distribution as well.

 ## Privilege

 Many steps of the build process require considerable privilege.
 It is highly recommend to build this project as root.
 You may find some success with `sudo` if you know what you're doing.

+## Additional Software

+Podman is required to use the tool.
+If this tool is being used on an Oracle Linux system, refer to the [Podman Installation Guide](https://docs.oracle.com/en/operating-systems/oracle-linux/podman/podman-InstallingPodmanandRelatedUtilities.html#podman-install)
+When building qcow2 images, the `qemu-img` utility is leveraged to manipulate the image.
+When building these kind of images, `qemu-img` must be installed.
+On Oracle Linux systems it can be installed via `dnf install qemu-img`.

 # Using the Image Builder